phogroup/pho_group_website/content/authors/hai/_index.md

   #- Visitors
 ---

-Hai Nguyen is a second year PhD student in Aerospace Engineering after working as graduate research assistant and teaching assistant in Ho Chi Minh city of technology.
-He obtained the B.Eng and M.Eng in Civil Engineering in the same university.
-His current research interest is developing the model-constrained deep learning approaches for solving both challenging forward and inverse problems.
+Hai Nguyen obtained his Bachelor's and Master's degree in Civil Engineering from the Ho Chi Minh City University of Technology, after which he worked as a graduate research assistant and teaching assistant at the same university.
+He is pursuing his Ph.D. in Aerospace Engineering at the University of Texas at Austin.

+His current interests are in the broad areas of numerical analysis, scientific computing, and machine learning.
+He has developed the model-constrained deep learning approach for solving both challenging forward and inverse problems.
+He also has been working on solving time-dependent PDEs problems, i.e., Wave equation, Burger's equation, Navier-Stokes equation, using transformers architecture.
 He proposed a data-informed active subspace framework for solving inverse problems.
-He also has been working on solving time-dependent PDEs problems, i.e., Wave equation, Burger's equation, Navier-Stokes equation, using transformers architecture.